 What else?
 We like to prepare planting beds for those early spring vegetables, like peas.
 Turning and amending the soil now, maybe even laying out rows, will save you a lot of time come March when that first group of sunny days after the ground has thawed gives you gardening fever and you want to get something in the ground.
 You won’t have to wait for the soil to dry so you can work it.
 And there’s something great about telling your friends on a cold day in March that your peas are already in.
 Jump-start!

 We actually like to plant certain, cold hardy crops — kale is a perfect example — in November.
-This, like much of late-season gardening, is a gamble but can reward the risk-adverse with early season greens.
+This, like much of late-season planting, is a gamble but can reward the risk-adverse with early season greens.
 Sometimes a bit of good weather will allow the kale to sprout and start to grow before real winter sets in.
 More often, it won’t break the ground until spring.
 The secret is to mulch heavily with a good, insulating material, like straw.
 If you see signs of sprouting in the weeks after you’ve planted, add even more mulch.
 On those last days of winter when you get (again, a relative warm spell) I defy you to resist the temptation of pulling back the cover to see what’s happening.
 You might be surprised.
 In addition to kale, spinach and some types of lettuce will also produce spring time results when planted in this way.
 But again, it’s a gamble.
 What else are you going to do with that left over seed?

 One other thing you should consider doing before the ground freezes.
 Prepare the hole for your living Christmas tree to go in once the holidays are over.
 While there are specific tricks and techniques for keeping a living tree alive, it’s best to be prepared.
 You can fill the hole with leaves until you’re ready to plant.
 A weighted tarp will keep the top layer in place.